 - Check your patch regularly to ensure the edges are stuck to the skin

-Some medications such as antibiotic rifampicin, antifungal griseofulvin, certain HIV medications, anti-seizure medications, and some herbs, such as St. John’s wort, could make the patch less effective.
-You may always ask the doctor about the effectiveness of patches while getting prescriptions.
+Some medications such as rifampicin (antibiotic), griseofulvin (antifungal), certain HIV medications, anti-seizure medications, and some herbs, such as St. John’s wort, could make the patch less effective.
+You should always inform your doctor that you are on the patch while getting prescriptions so that he/she can advise you if there are interactions.
 It is recommended to use condoms as a backup method to prevent pregnancy if you take medications that lower the patch’s effects.

 Advantages Of A Birth Control Patch